 With GuateGo you can book bus and flight tickets in Mexico and Latin America as well as private transfers and bundle tours so you can make a day out of the journey by stopping off at some interesting places along the way to your destination.
 Check them out here.

-G Adventures, one of the top tour companies in the world, also have an 8 day tour from Mexico City to Oaxaca and Puerto Escondido and Go Ahead Tours combine Oaxaca, Puebla and Mexico City with Playa del Carmen and the Riviera Maya.
+If you’d rather have someone else do all the planning and travel in a fun group then G Adventures, one of the top tour companies in the world, also have an 8 day tour from Mexico City to Oaxaca and Puerto Escondido.

-Other Places to Add to Your Mexico Itinerary
+Other Places to Consider for your Mexico Itinerary

 I also wish I’d had time to make it to San Cristobal de las Casas and Palenque in Chiapas.
-I heard so many good things about this part of Mexico – it seems to be many travellers favourite part of Mexico.
-It’s on my bucket list for my next trip to Mexico!
+I heard so many good things about this part of Mexico so it’s on my bucket list for my next trip.
+Maybe I’ll do this 15 day Unplugged Mexico trip with Intrepid Travel.

 Read More of my Mexico Travel Blogs: